 It’s a rather long way from Sydney to drive for a bike ride… but I’d stumbled across a reference to the Fernleigh Track on the Web a few weeks ago and it seemed worth the journey.
 Described as an “amazing shared path” and completed in 2011, the fact it’s relatively flat makes it perfect for a ride with the kids.
-You can start at either end or at a number of points along the 15km track (Lake Macquarie Council lists all the access points on their Web site).
+You can start at either end or at a number of points along the 15km track (Lake Macquarie Council lists all the access points on their Ferneigh Track page).

 I decided to start at Belmont based on advice I’d read on-line, and in hindsight it was the right decision: it’s harder in this direction with a long (albeit gradual) uphill section, rewarded at the end with a ride through a railway tunnel and a cafe near the track.
 The ride back to the car was then fairly easy for tired legs!